 This was one of the best productivity books I’ve ever read.
 Vanderkam is efficient and to the point in her recommendations for time management and prioritization, and this relatively quick (1 hour-ish) audiobook flew by.
 Clear instructions explain how to make over your mornings to live your best life, with supporting examples of successful people who utilize early hour routines to achieve their short and long term goals.
-This book was incredibly inspirational and I highly recommend it, particularly to people who would like to start a better morning routine but lack the motivation or methodology to do so.
+What The Most Successful People Do Before Breakfast was incredibly inspirational and I highly recommend it, particularly to people who would like to start a better morning routine but lack the motivation or methodology to do so.

 Vanderkam provides concrete steps for establishing a morning routine that develops the three most important components for a happy and successful life: relationships, careers, and self.
 Family breakfast can take the place of schedule-conflicted dinners.
 People-free dawn hours are perfect for those activities you’ve always said “if I only had time for”, like photography, meditation, or physical fitness.
 She also discusses beginning your schedule revamp with “baby steps”.
 Many productivity books champion the motto “just do it”, and while Vanderkam doesn’t shy from telling you to get started, she recognizes that gradual changes may be the only way.